UniversalDependencies/UD_Galician-TreeGal/README.md

 The resource derives from a subset (called *xeral*) of the XIADA corpus (v2.6), created at the Centro Ramón Piñeiro para a Investigación en Humanidades (http://corpus.cirp.es/xiada/).

 All the information except the syntactic one was semi-automatically converted to UD from the original resource.
 The dependency labels were assigned using cross-lingual parsing techniques, and then manually corrected by a linguist (see the references for more information).
+At the end of this process, several corrections were carried out in order to agree with the UD guidelines.

-Galician-TreeGal v0.4 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 20-40-40 splits (train-dev-test).
+Galician-TreeGal v0.41 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 20-40-40 splits (train-dev-test).

 # Differences from the generic Galician guidelines

 ## Morphology

 ### Tags
-* The Galician-TreeGal treebank uses [AUX]() also in the following cases:
+* The Galician-TreeGal treebank uses [AUX]() in the following cases:
   * Pseudo-copulative verbs: are tagged as [AUX]() when they function as copula (e.g., "Miguel Barros *permanecerá* relegado").
   * Modal, temporal and aspectual verbs: These verbs are considered auxiliary of the verb they depend on (e.g., "*debe* conducirnos" or "*deixa* de ser").
 Similarly, auxiliary verbs in verbal periphrases are also tagged as [AUX]() (e.g., "*vai* gañar").